DariaArtpro/Courses_group27/README.md

 # Courses_group27
-Homework from Vadim Ksendzov course.
+Homework  from the course of Vadim Ksendzov